Specific Model Highlights

 • Zero Fret: A permanent fret added next to the nut to improve intonation.

-The 1961 model year is highly prized as the last full year of the classic single-cutaway design.
-When evaluating your 1961 6120, we look for original ‘V-cutout’ Bigsby tailpieces and the presence of the original ‘standby’ switch, which are key indicators of a high-value collector’s piece.
+The 1961 model year is in strong demand as the last full year of the classic single-cutaway design.
+When evaluating your 1961 6120, we look for original ‘V-cutout’ Bigsby tailpieces and the presence of the original ‘standby’ switch, which are good indicators of a high-value collector’s piece.

 1962: The Double Cutaway (The “Nashville”)